 About the Symposium

-The Undergraduate Research Symposium in the Physical Sciences, Math, and Computer Science will be Friday-Saturday November 6-7 at Washington University in St. Louis.
+The Undergraduate Research Symposium in the Biological Sciences and Psychology will be Friday-Saturday November 11-12, 2016 at the University of Chicago.
 The conference begins around 5:30 pm on Friday with registration and dinner followed by the Janet Andersen Award Keynote Lecture.
 There will be oral and poster presentations Saturday morning and afternoon, and the conference will wrap up at 5 pm on Saturday with a boxed dinner to take with you.
 Oral presentations are scheduled at 15-minute intervals, allowing 12 minutes for the presentation and 3 minutes for questions.
 Poster presentations allow participants to display their experimental results on a tack board panel.
 Lodging will be arranged for you and provided by the Consortium at the Chicago Lake Shore Hotel (4900 South Lake Shore Drive, Chicago, IL 60615, 314-863-0400).

 - Title: 15 words, no special characters except Greek letters and punctuation.
 Firstword and proper noun capitalization only.